-SUSTAINABLE PROTEIN SYSTEMS-halting the conversion and deforestation of remaining critical natural habitats by food production and reducing the use of water, energy, and land for feed production.
+Halting the conversion and deforestation of remaining critical natural habitats by food production and reducing the use of water, energy, and land for production of livestock and feed.

-FOOD LOSS & WASTE-influencing governments and food businesses globally to halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses.
+FOOD LOSS & WASTE

+Influencing governments and food businesses globally to halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses.